tackle-io/woodchipper/docs/monitors.md

 exit, it will include two additional keys in that exit log message:

 * `sql.statement_count` - the number of SQL statements executed during that context
-* `sql.total_db_time_μsec` - the number of microseconds spent transacting with the database during that context
+* `sql.total_db_time_musec` - the number of microseconds spent transacting with the database during that context